 Exams will be given three times yearly: the second Monday in October (December graduation, the first Monday after spring break (May graduation), and the first Monday in June (August graduation).
 Exact dates will be determined at the beginning of each semester.
 Any exceptions will require special permission from the graduate faculty.

-The written portion of the two exams will be administered over a four-hour period during the scheduled date.
-The thesis and M.A. exam defense will be given a few days following the written exam (no later than two weeks) at the discretion of the student's committee prior to the deadline set by the graduate school.
+The written portion of the two exams will be administered over a six-hour period during the scheduled date.
+The thesis defense and M.A. exam will be given a few days following the written exam (no later than two weeks) at the discretion of the student's committee prior to the deadline set by the graduate school.
 The committee will meet then with the M.A. candidate, who will defend his/her thesis and will answer questions about the thesis and the content of the exams.
 It will be desirable that the student establish connections between his/her thesis topic and critical approaches and the other areas in which he/she has been examined.

 After successfully completing eighteen hours of coursework, the student will choose a thesis committee consisting of three faculty members whose teaching and/or research correspond to the selected areas.
 The person who will direct the thesis will be asked to serve as chair of the committee.
 The exam questions will be formulated and evaluated by the committee members.

 The student must inform the Graduate advisor in writing, 8-10 weeks in advance of the day set for the exam of his/her intention to take the M.A. exams, the names of the three committee members and the areas in which he/she will be examined and the area in which he/she will write the thesis.
 The Graduate advisor will be responsible for: